marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

   return None
 ```

 See here, how the interaction with the service is very similar? `self.auth_drive().files().create()`?
-Only difference is that we now create a `file_metadata` object that first describes the file and which folder to put it in (`parents`).
+The only difference is that we now create a `file_metadata` object that first describes the file and which folder to put it in (`parents`).
 Secondly, we need to make a `MediaIoBaseUpload` that describes this image.
 In other words, this method will only upload images (`mimetype` always starts with `image/`).

 Also, I'm passing in the data of the files as `bytes` which easily can be passed to `MediaIoBaseUpload` using `io.BytesIO(data)`.